Odette Keun: Love and secret services

 The first World War brought her to Paris.
 She worked for the Red Cross in Rouen.
 At that time, several secret services were interested in her because she expressed strong criticism of British and French colonial politics.
 After falling in love with him, she traveled to her lover Bernard Lavergne who settled in Algiers.
 She traveled into the desert on horseback and contributed to health care for the Berbers.
 Her social involvement was further demonstrated by her call for the Berbers to demand better facilities.
 A new lover, the Georgian prince Grisha, led her to Georgia.
 She wrote about this trip and her affair in her book Au Pays de la Toison d’Or (1924).
 In late spring 1921, while staying with friends in Istanbul and two days before she would have travelled to Batum, she was arrested by the British military police, extrajudicially and presumably for her socialist leanings, and was deported to Sebastopol in Russia.
-For three months she endured the abuses of the Cheka, before she was let go to Charkov.
+For three months she endured the abuses of the Cheka, before she was let go to Kharkov.
 She wrote about her arrest and experiences in Russia in Sous Lénine.
 Notes d’Une Femme Déporté en Russie par les Anglais (Paris 1922).